AmericanRedCross/Guides/TranslationWorkflow_LearnOSM/images.md

 ![](https://raw.github.com/AmericanRedCross/Guides/master/TranslationWorkflow_LearnOSM/img/inkscapelogo.png) [ Inkscape](http://inkscape.org/) is an Open Source vector graphics editor.
 Its many features and streamlined interface make it a useful tool.
 Download and install the program to follow along with this workflow.
 However, if you are familiar with a different graphics editor you can use your it and your own methods in the Editing the Image section of this workflow.

+*Note: Some images may require new screen-grabs.
+This workflow covers the basic process of replacing a text box.*

 Getting Ready
 -------------